top of page

 Breast Reduction Surgery

-Breast reduction surgery, also known as reduction mammoplasty, is a procedure designed to remove excess breast fat and skin to achieve a breast size proportionate to the body and to alleviate discomfort associated with overly large breasts.
-Large, dense breasts can cause strain on the upper back and neck muscles causing chronic pain.
-Additionally, excess moisture formation underneath the breasts can lead to rashes and skin breakdown.
-Insurance companies will often consider covering breast reduction surgery because of the medical problems large breasts cause.
-Decreasing the size of your breasts does not mean that your breasts need to look small and deflated.
-Dr. Hill uses various techniques to greatly improve the overall appearance of your breasts, while also providing relief from the symptoms.
+Breast reduction surgery, also known as reduction mammoplasty, is a procedure designed to remove excess glandular tissue and skin to achieve a breast size proportionate to the body and to alleviate discomfort associated with overly large breasts.
+Large, dense breasts can cause strain on the neck and upper back muscles causing chronic pain.
+Additionally, excess moisture accumulation underneath the breasts can lead to rashes and skin breakdown.
+Insurance companies will often consider covering the cost of breast reduction surgery because of the medical problems large breasts can cause.
+Decreasing the size of your breasts does not mean your breasts need to look small and deflated.
+Dr. Hill uses various techniques to greatly improve the overall appearance of your breasts, while also providing relief from your symptoms.
 Instead of creating a specific cup size, as the breast tissue is reduced, the new breast size is matched to an individual woman's body to create a balanced form.

 Incision Techniques

-There are several ways to perform a breast reduction procedure.
-Most commonly, an anchor, or inverted-T, incision is made.
-An incision is made around the areola, vertically down to the breast crease, and along the breast crease.
-This incision pattern allows for removal of excess breast tissue, fat, and skin while reshaping the remaining breast tissue to create a more natural and aesthetically pleasing contour.
-In addition, the nipple-areola complex is repositioned higher to create a more youthful appearance.
+To address the skin and glandular tissue excess in large breasts, most commonly, an anchor style, or inverted-T, incision is made.
+An incision is made around the areola, vertically from the areola down to the fold beneath the breast (infra-mammary fold), and along the infra-mammary fold.
+This incision pattern allows for removal of excess tissue while reshaping the remaining breast tissue to create a more natural and aesthetically pleasing contour.
+In addition, the nipple-areola complex is repositioned higher and more centralized on the breast to create a more youthful appearance.

 Who is a candidate for a breast reduction?

 Breast reduction surgery offers significant benefits for those experiencing physical discomfort from the size of their breasts.
-Patients who experience chronic back, neck, or should pain are candidates for a breast reduction.
-In addition to patients that develop skin irritation, indentations from bra straps, or have difficulty engaging in physical activity and exercise are also candidates for a breast reduction.
-By removing excess tissue and reshaping the breasts, the procedure can enhance comfort, physical ability, and self-esteem.
+Patients who experience chronic neck, back, or shoulder pain are candidates for a breast reduction.
+In addition, patients who develop skin irritation, indentations from bra straps, or have difficulty engaging in physical activity and exercise, as a result of large breasts, are also candidates for a breast reduction.
+By removing excess tissue and reshaping the breasts, the procedure can enhance comfort, physical ability, and improve self-esteem.

 Postoperative Recovery

-Recent studies have shown that patients have the same postoperative outcomes with and without the use of drains.
-Typically, we do not utilize drains which can cause discomfort during the early postoperative recovery phase.
-It is important, however, to wear a compressive bra for four weeks following surgery to minimize swelling and the possibility of fluid collections.
-For the first week or two after surgery patients should avoid strenuous activity.
-At three weeks postoperative, patients may begin some light aerobic activity and gradually increase to normal activities over the next several weeks.
+Recent studies have shown that patients have the same postoperative outcomes both with and without the use of drains.
+Typically, we do not utilize drains, which are typically difficult to manage and cause discomfort during the early postoperative recovery phase.
+It is important, however, to wear a compressive bra for four to six weeks following surgery to minimize swelling and fluid collections beneath the skin.
+For the first week or two after surgery, patients should avoid lifting over 5-10lbs and strenuous, repetitive activities.
+At three weeks postoperative, patients may begin light cardio activity and gradually increase to normal activities over the following several weeks.